 The different kinds of dentures have different pros and cons.
 Generally speaking, their big advantage is the mixing of lost tooth structures.
-They are also easy to clean and cheaper option to replace missing teeth.
+They are also easy to clean and a cheaper option to replace missing teeth.
 And the big minus is that they have to be removed by the patient himself.
 Also, ill-fitting dentures may lead to a food trap.

-How much are dentures in Singapore?
+How much does cost in Singapore?

 Here are some of the denture prices in Singapore:

 - Tooth extraction may cost around $100 - $200;

 - Root canal cost in Singapore is between $300 and $800;